 A minimum of 18 months of supportive services must be provided to a FUP-eligible youth participants, but a FUP-eligible youth cannot be required to participate in these services as a condition of receipt of the FUP voucher.
 As required by statute, a FUP voucher issued to a youth may only be used to provide housing assistance for the youth for a maximum of 36 months.
-At the end of the 36th month, the FUP youth housing assistance will be terminated unless the youth is eligible for a 24 month extension as described below in the Foster Youth to Independence section.
+At the end of the 36th month, the FUP youth housing assistance will be terminated.